Decreasing Minimization on Base-Polyhedra: Relation Between Discrete and Continuous Cases: Comparison of continuous and discrete cases

 We have $B'(p)=B(b)$ if $p$ is a complementary function of $b$, that is, if $p(X)=b(S)-b(S-X)$ for all $X \subseteq S$.

-We call the set $\odotZ{B}$ of integral elements of an integral base-polyhedron $B$ an {\bf M-convex set}.
-Originally, this basic notion of discrete convex analysis \cite{Mdca98,Mdcasiam,Mbonn09} was defined as a set of integral points in $\RR\sp{S}$ satisfying certain exchange axioms, and it is known that the two properties are equivalent (\cite[Theorem 4.15]{Mdcasiam}).
+The set $\odotZ{B}$ of integral elements of an integral base-polyhedron $B$ is called an {\embf M-convex set} in discrete convex analysis \cite{Mdca98,Mdcasiam,Mbonn09}.
+To be more precise, an M-convex set is defined as a set of integral points satisfying a certain exchange axiom, and it is known that these two properties are equivalent (\cite[Theorem 4.15]{Mdcasiam}).
+It should be mentioned, however, that the set of integer elements of an integral base-polyhedron itself has long been recognized as a combinatorially nice object (although no particular name was coined).
+Indeed, this recognition is already evident in Edmonds' classic paper \cite{Edm70}, and Fujishige's book \cite{Fuj05book} presents the theory of submodular systems over an arbitrary totally additive group, of which the set $\ZZ$ of integers is a special case.
 It is noted that the set of integral elements of a non-integral base-polyhedron is not necessarily an M-convex set.

 In Case~$\RR$ of the dec-min problem, we seek a dec-min element of a base-polyhedron $B$ described by a real-valued supermodular function $p$ or a submodular function $b$.
 In Case~$\ZZ$, the dec-min problem is defined on an M-convex set $\odotZ{B}$, which is the set of integral members of an integral base-polyhedron $B$ described by an integer-valued $p$ or $b$.